 |3.
 Working capital sufficiency (1-2), thousand EUR||+69,311,725||+18,990,165||-34,615,238||-148,529,786||-217,841,511||↓|

-Goldstar's working capital has a negative value (EUR -148,474,624 thousand) on the last day of the period analysed (31.12.2010).
+Goldstar's working capital has a negative value (EUR -148,474,624 thousand) on 31 December, 2019.
 This means that current liabilities exceed current assets.
 In such a situation it makes no sense to compare working capital with inventories of the company.
 Under normal conditions, the inventory to working capital ratio should not be less than 1.

 (col.5 - col.2)

-The value of the third rate, the cash ratio, like of the two previous rates, does not lie in the acceptable range on 31.12.2010.
+The value of the third ratio, the cash ratio, similar to the two previous ratios, does not lie in the acceptable range on 31.12.2019.
 Goldstar is observed to have a deficit of cash and cash equivalents to meet current liabilities.

-The table below tells us about the main financial results of Goldstar's activities for the period analysed (from 31 December, 2007 to 31 December, 2010).
+The table below tells us about the main financial results of Goldstar's activities during the 3 years.

 |Indicator||Value, thousand EUR||Change||Average annual